ShafSpecs/journal-stack/README.md

 # Journal Stack

 Welcome to Journal Stack!
-A documentation stack for scaffolding your doc writing experience!
+A documentation stack for scaffolding your doc writing experience with multi-version support!

 ## Getting Started